benaziziasmae/Election_Analysis/README.md

    - Determine the county with the largest turnout.

 **2- Election-Audit Results**
+   2.1- Number of votes cast in this congressional election

-- The total amount of votes that were cased in the congressional election was 369,711.
+    The total amount of votes that were cased in the congressional election was 369,711.

-**The breakdown of the number of votes and
+   2.2- The breakdown of the number of votes and

     - Denver received the most votes within this election, winning 82/8% of the total votes.
     - Jefferson won 10.5% of the total votes, whereas Arapahoe only won 6.7% of the total votes.

 As for the candidates, Diana DeGette received the most votes, which was 73.8% of all votes or 272,892 votes.
 The second place candidate, Charles Casper Stockham, received 23% of the total votes.
 Finally, the third candidate, Raymon Anthony Doane, only received 3.1% of the overall votes.